Exercises for lower back pain that work

 Research shows that staying active and resuming regular activities is more effective at decreasing lower back pain compared to usual care.
 Usual care involves advice to rest and medications.

-What kind of exercise is good for lower back pain?
+What are good exercises for lower back pain?

 Walking, lumbar stabilization training, directional preference work if a disc is involved.
 Any exercise that engages the core musculature and hip girdle musculature while maintaining the lumbar spine in a neutral position is usually good.